MasonD552/Engineering-3-Notebook/README.md

 ## CircuitPython_RotaryEncoder

 ### Description & Code
+The rotary encoder is connected to two digital pins of the board and generates pulses that are used to determine the direction and amount of rotation.
+The code uses the rotaryio library to read the encoder position and the board library to initialize the hardware.

+The code also uses the digitalio library to read a push button that is connected to another digital pin of the board.
+When the button is pressed, the code changes the color of a single neopixel LED, based on the current position of the rotary encoder.
+The code also uses the neopixel library to initialize the neopixel LED and set its brightness.
+Finally, the code uses the lcd.lcd library and the i2c_pcf8574_interface library to initialize an LCD display with two rows and sixteen columns.
+The LCD display is used to print the current color based on the position of the rotary encoder.

 ```python
 #Mason Divers Rotary Encoder
 #Thanks to River Lewis for the code and wiring diagram